columnar-tech/dbc/docs/getting_started/installation.md

 !!! note

-    If you aren't sure what shell you're running, you can usually run the following command in your terminal:
+    If you aren't sure what shell you're running, you can run the following command in your terminal:

     ```console
     $ echo $SHELL